MetzinAround/practical-classroom-workshop/course/adding_a_page.md

 ---
-title: Adding a course page
+title: Adding a Course Page
 nav_order: 1
 parent: Add Content to the Repository
 ---